William Lyon Mackenzie King: Personal style and character

 Historians have seen in his spiritualism and occult activities a penchant for forging unities from antitheses, thus having latent political import.
 Historian C.P.
 Stacey, in his 1976 book A Very Double Life examined King's secret life in detail, argued that King did not allow his beliefs to influence his decisions on political matters.
 Stacey wrote that King entirely gave up his interests in the occult and spiritualism during World War II.
+In his two-volume biography The Spiritualist Prime Minister: Mackenzie King and the New Revelation and The Spiritualist Prime Minister: Mackenzie King and His Mediums, Anton Wagner documents that King maintained his spiritualist beliefs and occult practices until his death in 1950.
+Wagner maintains that King’s spiritualism contributed to his political achievements as Canada’s longest-serving prime minister.

 King never married, but had several close female friends, including Joan Patteson, a married woman with whom he spent some of his leisure time; sometimes she served as hostess at his dinner parties.
 He did not have a wife who could be the hostess all the time and handle the many social obligations that he tried to downplay.
 Editor Charles Bowman reports that, "He felt the lack of a wife, particularly when social duties called for a hostess."

 Some historians have interpreted passages in his diaries as suggesting that King regularly had sexual relations with prostitutes.
 Others, also basing their claims on passages of his diaries, have suggested that King was in love with Lord Tweedsmuir, whom he had chosen for appointment as Governor General in 1935.